florianschanda/miss_hit/LEXING_ISSUES.md

 foo a' 'b  % actually a single CARRAY 'a b'
 ```

-A double single quote can be used to include a single quote:
+A double single quote escapes to a single quote:
 ```
 foo pot''''ato % pot'ato
 ```